indra-yana/nestjs-starter/README.md

 ### About Project

-This is a starter kit project to quickly setup and start working on a new Nest JS application.
+This is a starter kit project to quickly setup and start working on a new Nest JS REST API application.
 This is a boilerplate with common standard features like authentication, roles management, file management, and more.

 Trust, This will help you to decrease the development time process instead of build an nest js app from scratch, but the most important is you must understand with fundamental of nest js framework first.